Kushpatel11/demoapp/README.md

 -   once logged in, admin should navigate to dashboard page.
     -   on the dashboard page, admin can see all the registered users in the table
     -   in the table there should be an option to delete a user.
 Once deleted, users should not be listed there.
-    -   dashboard page should have a logout button at top right to logout admin and redirect back to admin login page.
+    -   dashboard page should have a logout button at top right to logout admin and redirect back to  login page.
 - handle session management"